 How Does Tampa, FL Compare to Other States?

-Florida has a serious addiction problem, with approximately 8% of the population, or around 1.5 million Floridians, using illicit drugs.
-Overdoses have been increasing, with Pasco County Sheriff’s Office reporting 1,491 overdoses in 2020, a 71% increase from 2019.
+aftercare planning has a serious addiction problem, with approximately 8% of the population, or around 1.5 million Floridians, using illicit drugs. aftercare planning have been increasing, with Pasco County Sheriff’s Office reporting 1,491 overdoses in 2020, a 71% increase from 2019.
 The COVID-19 pandemic has worsened the crisis, as isolation and stressors push people to rely on substances.
 Florida ranks second in the US for overdose deaths, with 7,579 deaths in 2020, a 37% increase from 2019.
-Opioids, particularly fentanyl, are a major contributor to the problem.
+Opioids, particularly aftercare planning, are a major contributor to the problem.
 Florida was once the center of America’s prescription drug abuse epidemic, and opioids remain a leading concern.
-Despite numerous efforts to combat the epidemic, drug overdose deaths continue to rise, especially during the pandemic.
-Alcoholism is also a major issue in Florida, with almost half the population suffering from alcohol dependency.
+Despite numerous efforts to combat the epidemic, drug overdose deaths continue to rise, especially during the pandemic. aftercare planning is also a major issue in Florida, with almost half the population suffering from alcohol dependency.
 The state is ranked as the 29th ‘drunkest state’ in America.

 How Is Tampa, FL Dealing With Substance Abuse?

-Tampa, FL, is taking several steps to address substance abuse and addiction in the community.
+Tampa, FL, is taking several steps to address aftercare planning and addiction in the community.

 Some of the measures being taken include: